 FedEx Small Business Grant

-In soliciting applications for its annual grant, FedEx aims to attract companies that have a clear mission statement, a clear plan of attack and a substantial commitment to giving back to their community in some way.
-As we alluded to, “community” in this sense may refer to the local area an organization operates in, or it may refer to the community that exists within the organization’s niche.
+In soliciting applications for its annual small business grant, FedEx aims to attract companies that have a clear mission statement, a clear plan of attack and a substantial commitment to giving back to their communities in some way.
+“Community” in this sense could refer to the local area an organization operates in, or it may refer to the community that exists within the organization’s niche.

 For example, one of 2018’s winners was a coffee shop that donates a portion of its revenue to local youth and education groups.
 Another winner was a spice company run by veterans who work closely with Afghani farmers throughout their operations.

-The common thread among most winners of FedEx’s grant is in their innovative or unique approach to logistics (this being the focus of FedEx’s services, of course).
-Again, it’s all about alignment: the small business whose processes impress the likes of giants like FedEx are well-deserving of any grant money they have coming.
+The common thread among most winners of FedEx’s grant is in their innovative or unique approach to logistics (this being the focus of FedEx’s services).
+Again, it’s all about alignment: the small business with processes that impress the likes of giants like FedEx have a good chance to earn grant money.

 The Structure of Private Small Business Grants

 Private grant offerings are often presented in “contest” format, in which a select group of “winners” is chosen on a predetermined date.
 The rules and processes of said contests will vary depending on several factors, such as the providing company’s industry and the type of grantee targeted.
-Additionally, many private grants are offered on an annual or semi-annual basis—adding to the “contest” feel when applying.
+Additionally, many small business grants applications are submitted on an annual or semi-annual basis — which adds to the “contest” feel when applying.

-It’s also worth noting that private grants are usually quite substantial in terms of the dollar amount.
-Many companies offer runner-up prizes to applicants who showed clear promise in their initiatives.
+It’s also worth noting that private grants are usually quite substantial in terms of dollar amount.
+Additionally, many companies offer runner-up prizes to applicants who showed clear promise in their initiatives.
 What’s more, the added publicity winning organizations receive will only add to the value they glean from the grant.

 Simply put: The larger the providing company, the more your organization stands to gain from winning a grant from it.